MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/RevoScaleR-deprecated.md

  #`"RevoScaleR-deprecated"`: Deprecated functions in RevoScaleR

- Applies to version {PRODUCT_VERSION} of package RevoScaleR.
+ Applies to version 9.0.1 of package RevoScaleR.

  ##Description